 The Project is now assembling a team of dedicated RPCVs to produce more recordings, expand the number of interviewers, design a website and social media presence and take the Project to a new phase, all the time adhering to the quality of interviews and technology standards needed to preserve the recorded Peace Corps experiences in perpetuity.

 All oral history interviews are with RPCVs or Peace Corps staff who talk about their lives before, during and to some extent after Peace Corps service.
 We are preserving the history and legacy of PCVs and the work they do in international development.
 Our recordings document data for all three Peace Corps goals, but most importantly they support the Third Goal.
-Since the inception of the Project in 1999, over 620 interview have been captured and are part of the National Archives housed in the John F Kennedy Library.
+Since the inception of the Project in 1999, over 700 interviews have been captured.

 Affiliate group Contact